 What is dry rot?

-Dry rot (Serpula lacrymans) is a geophilic (soil loving) fungus that lives for many years or even decades in the damp masonry of buildings and consumes softwood timber built in contact with the masonry or in adjacent unventilated building voids.
+Dry rot (Serpula lacrymans) is a geophilic (soil-loving) fungus that lives for many years or even decades in the damp masonry of buildings and consumes softwood timber built in contact with the masonry or in adjacent unventilated building voids.

 Dry rot has the potential to severely damage the structural integrity of the infected building.
-It is generally caused by chronic problems of defective roof drainage and is therefore generally found in damp and infected masonry extending in a ‘cone shape’ down the building from roof to below ground level.
+It is generally caused by chronic problems of defective roof drainage and is therefore generally found in damp and infected masonry extending in a ‘cone shape’ down the building from the roof to below ground level.

 How does dry rot occur and spread?

 Dry rot is generally present in the masonry of buildings and will activate in damp conditions when the moisture content is above 20%.
-Although, it may become inactive and die locally on drying, it will normally re-activate and spread when subsequent further water penetration occurs into the previously infected masonry.
+Although it may become inactive and die locally on drying, it will normally re-activate and spread when subsequent further water penetration occurs into the previously infected masonry.